krother/python_testing_tutorial/articles/unit_tests.md

 ### Exercise 2: A test fails if code is broken

-Run the test in `test_broken_code.py` and inspect the output.
+Run the tests in `test_broken.py` and inspect the output.

-It fails, because there is a bug in the function `count_words()`.
+One of the tests fails, because there is a bug in the function `count_words()`.
-The example string this time contains words **separated by tabulators**.

-Fix the code in `word_counter.py`, so that the test in `test_broken_code.py` passes.
+The other test fails because there is a bug in the test.

+Find out what is broken in which test.

 ----

-### Exercise 3: A test fails if the test is broken
+### Exercise 3: Fixing tests

-Run the test in `test_broken_test.py` and inspect the output.
+Fix the code and test in `test_broken.py`.

-It fails, because there is a bug in the test file.

-Fix the test code, so that the test passes.
+Run the tests again, so that both of them pass.

 ----